sysal-bruce-publication/offline-path-planning-for-vrp/README.md

 # Optimal Drone Recharging Scheduling for Wireless Sensor Power Transfer and Data Collection
-This project aims at solving Optimization Problem in scheduling recharing tasks for Unmanned Aerial Vehicles (UAVs) under the Wireless Rechargeable Sensor Network.
+This project aims at solving Optimization Problem in scheduling recharing tasks for Power Delivery Vehicles (PDVs) under the Wireless Rechargeable Sensor Network.

 <img src='Figure/gif_demo.gif' width="700" height="600">

+## Brief Index
+- Source code can be found in [Code directory](Code).
+- Example input and output files are stored in [input](input) and [output](output).
+- Documentation of C++ code can be found in [Documentation directory](Code/Documentation).
+- Experimental results achieved by author team can be found in [Result directory](Result).
+- Visualization of complete flight paths can be found in [VisualResult directory](Result/VisualResult).
+- Final report can be found in [FinalReport directory](FinalReport).
+- DEMO figures used for readme files can be found in [Figure directory](Figure).

 ---